jeraldcs/hello-world/README.md

 # hello-world
-Jerald, you are the superstar , you will reach the height of achievment.
+Jerald, you are the superstar , you will reach the height of achievments.